publiccodenet/about/activities/member-relations/index.md

 ### Assumptions

 * Beyond paying dues, and any other obligations stipulated in this contract
-* The Foundation will be no obligation incurred by the Foundation by accepting membership dues, other than the governance process set out in the assocation bylaws.
+* The Foundation will not incur obligations to individual members by accepting membership dues, other than the governance process set out in the assocation bylaws.
 * This contract will be governed by Dutch law.